rob3rtroessler/textToSQL/README.md

 # TextToSQL

-## Abstract
+## Introduction

-Text-to-SQL systems are a subdomain of semantic parsing that involves converting natural language (NL) into SQL queries to enable easy interaction with databases.
-There are many existing architectures that have produced impressive results for converting NL to SQL queries.
-However, there is still much to be learned about the errors that occur in test-to-SQL systems and exploring uncertainty in the models.
-In this project, my project teammates and I intended to evaluate model uncertainty and explore error detection methods for state-of-the-art text-to-SQL systems.
+The use of Structured Query Language (SQL) is crucial in working with relational databases.
+However, the process of constructing SQL queries can be a daunting task for non-expert users, who may struggle with the technicalities involved.
+This is where text-to-SQL models come in handy, allowing users to enter queries in natural language, which are then translated into SQL.
+In this project, we introduce a text-to-SQL model that uses a graphical user interface to make the process more intuitive and improve the user experience.
+The model is based on the state-of-the-art Spider model, which generates SQL queries from natural language input.
+One of the key advantages of our product is its potential to leverage semi-supervised learning to improve its accuracy in handling complex queries in the future.
+With its ability to handle diverse and complex queries, our text-to-SQL model has the potential to make SQL more accessible to non-expert users.

 ## Web App

-My team's text-to-SQL model is an innovative solution that allows users to enter natural language queries through a graphical user interface (GUI), improving the user experience and making the process more intuitive.
+Our text-to-SQL model is an innovative solution that allows users to enter natural language queries through a graphical user interface (GUI), improving the user experience and making the process more intuitive.
 The model is based on the state-of-the-art Spider model, which generates SQL queries directly from natural language input using a combination of sequence-to-sequence and